UCBoulder/ceeb_nces_crosswalk/README.md

 Merging two different data sets requires a unique key.
 Unfortunately, there are often situations when two or more related data sets exist, yet no useful crosswalk is available.

-This is a long-standing challenege in educational policy because performance and conditions at one level of education (Pre-K, K-12), might longitudinally explain performance in post-secondary institutions and beyond.
+This is a long-standing challenge in educational policy because performance and conditions at one level of education (Pre-K, K-12), might longitudinally explain performance in post-secondary institutions and beyond.

-This project attempts to create a crosswalk between the National Center for Education Statistics (NCES) secondary school data the codes utilized by national post-secondary entrance examinations like the ACT and SAT.
+This project attempts to create a crosswalk between the National Center for Education Statistics (NCES) secondary school data and the codes utilized by national post-secondary entrance examinations like the ACT and SAT.
 These codes, often referred to as "CEEB" codes, uniquely identify the secondary school in which a test-taking student is graduating.

 Other institutional researchers and scholars [1](https://ire.uncg.edu/research/NCES_CEEB_Table/),[2](https://help.liaisonedu.com/WebAdMIT_Help_Center/Documents_and_Reference_Guides/Master_College_Code_List) have tackled this problem, often using fuzzy matching methods which are helpful, but incomplete.
 This project attempts to provide a reproducible, open-source framework to solve this problem.

 ### Method

-The [Office of Data Analytics](https://www.colorado.edu/oda/) at The [University of Colorado Boulder](https://www.colorado.edu) utlized three methods to create as complete of a file that included all secondary schools that had recently submitted applications to our institution.
+The [Office of Data Analytics](https://www.colorado.edu/oda/) at the [University of Colorado Boulder](https://www.colorado.edu) utilized three methods to create as complete of a file including all secondary schools that had recently submitted applications to our institution.

 First, we looked for others who have done some or all of this work successfully.
 To our knowledge, the best data set was created by Mark Davenport at the [University of North Carolina - Greensboro](https://ire.uncg.edu/).
 This set (known in the code as the "Davenport Set"), was considered the "base".
 Our first pass was leaning on the Davenport set for any records that had already been matched.